sumanbikram/caf-azure/[User-Guide]-Archetype-Definitions.md

 ## Working with archetype definitions and the custom library

-The `archetype_definition` is a simple template file written in JSON or YAML.
+The `archetype_definition` is a template file written in JSON or YAML.
 The default archetype definitions can be found in the [built-in module library][TFAES-Library], but custom archetype definitions can also be added to a custom library in the root module.
 The archetype definition is associated to the scope (i.e. Management Group) by specifying the `archetype_id` within the ***Landing Zone*** configuration object.

 Both the built-in and custom libraries are also used to store ARM based templates for the Policy Assignments, Policy Definitions, Policy Set Definitions (Initiatives) and Role Definitions.
 Role Assignments are an exception as these are defined as part of the `archetype_config` instead.